nikhilsimha/take-home/README.md

 3. upon clicking the node in the graph, create a side bar on RHS and show the node information on the sidebar
 4. BONUS - take an additional argument, # of levels, which limits the depth of the graph.

+> NOTE: Don't worry about the design of the application.
+We are more concerned that the behavior is correct.

 ## We are looking for
 1. Your ability to learn and apply unfamiliar technologies quickly.
    - use HTMX (& optionally Alpine js) to build an interactive site.